-Installing R for Ruby Data Science using Homebrew
+Installing R on a Mac using Homebrew

 How to install R environment for statistical computing using Homebrew.